Anabaa/ECE532_FALL20_PROJECT_NabaaAli/index.md

 Individuals at risk of CVD often experience raised blood pressure, glucose, and LDL (cholesterol) levels as well as excessive alcohol consumption and obesity.
 Early classification of CVD may help in preventing premature death, save resources, and increase productivity.
-In this project, a publicly available dataset which consists of 70000 observations of examined individuals is obtained from:
+In this project, a publicly available dataset which consists of 70000 observations of examined individuals is obtained from [here](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).
-[here](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).

 The dataset is based on the 11 features  and a corresponding label of whether the patient